adrianiftode/FluentAssertions.Web/readme.md

 | **Should().Be503ServiceUnavailable()**  | Asserts that a HTTP response has the HTTP status 503 Service Unavailable  |
 | **Should().Be504GatewayTimeout()**  | Asserts that a HTTP response has the HTTP status 504 Gateway Timeout  |
 | **Should().Be505HttpVersionNotSupported()**  | Asserts that a HTTP response has the HTTP status 505 Http Version Not Supported  |

+### The HttpResponsesMessage assertions from FluentAssertions vs. FluentAssertions.Web

+In the [6.4.0](https://fluentassertions.com/releases/#640) release the main library introduced a set of related assertions: *BeSuccessful, BeRedirection, HaveClientError, HaveServerError, HaveError, HaveStatusCode, NotHaveStatusCode*.

+This library can still be used with FluentAssertions and it did not become obsoleted, not only because of the rich set of assertions, but also for the comprehensive output messages that are displayed when the test fails, feature that is not present in the main library, but in FluentAssertions.Web one.

+### FluentAssertions.Web vs FluentAssertions.Mvc vs FluentAssertions.Http

+**FluentAssertions.Web** does not extend the ASP.NET Core Controllers assertions, if you are looking for that, then consider [FluentAssertions.Mvc](https://github.com/fluentassertions/fluentassertions.mvc).

+When FluentAssertions.Web was created, [FluentAssertions.Http](https://github.com/balanikas/FluentAssertions.Http) also existed at the time, solving the same problem when considering the asserting language.
+Besides the extra assertions added by FluentAssertions.Web, an important effort is put by this library on what happens when a test fails.